limitium/istrument-normalizer/docs/design/src/2 Design/2-2 Components diagram/design.md

 All action steps are almost one to one reflected in the corresponding component.

-* Receiver - accepts incoming messages, checks instruments availablity, routes messages
+* Receiver - accepts incoming messages, checks instruments availability, shelves messages with missing instruments and enriches with responses from `Seeker`, of instrument is not available for 15 mins sends notification about missed instrument, routes messages
 * Reducer - reduce number of seeker lookups for one instrument, one per 5 mins
 * Seeker - performs instrument lookup in 3rd-party static data providers
-* Combiner - consumes shelved messages and enriches with lookup instruments, of instrument is not available for 15 mins sends message to dead letter queue
-* Router - route messages to downstreams

 ## Topics

-* `gba.raw.messages` - all incoming messages for `GBA`, consumed by `Receiver`
+* `gba.upstream.domain.{business-flow}.{event-type}.normalizeInstrument` - incoming Instrument normalization requests from all business flows, consumed by `Receiver`
-* `gba.instrument.nomalizer.instrument.enriched` - all instrument enriched messages, consumed by `Router`
-* `gba.instrument.nomalizer.instrument.missed` - messages with missed instrument, consumed by `Reducer` and `Combiner`
+* `gba.instrument.internal.instrumentMissed` - Instrument normalization requests with missed instrument, consumed by `Reducer`
-* `gba.instrument.nomalizer.instrument.lookup.requests` - instrument lookup requests, consumed by `Seeker`
+* `gba.instrument.internal.lookupInstrument` - instrument lookup requests, consumed by `Seeker`
-* `gba.instrument.nomalizer.instrument.lookup.responses` - instrument lookup responses, consumed by `Combiner`
+* `gba.instrument.internal.instrumentLookuped` - instrument lookup responses, consumed by `Receiver`

 A component diagram describes the relationships between components and external entities: